 LifeTag transmits a unique digital ID every 2 seconds, and requires no battery.
 LifeTag is designed to last for many years, allowing the researcher to study the entire life of the animal.

-PowerTag transmits a unique digital ID as often as every 2 seconds to every 15 seconds, allowing the researcher to optimize between transmission frequency and battery life.
+PowerTag transmits a unique digital ID as often as every 2 seconds to every 15 seconds or more, allowing the researcher to optimize between transmission frequency and battery life.
 Our smallest battery tags have a lifetime of approximately 9 months, while our larger battery tags can operate for years.

-Unlike anything else, CTT Nodes can be used to provide extremely precise, near GPS level accuracy of our smallest 0.4g tags.
+Unlike anything else on the market today, CTT Nodes can be used to provide extremely precise, near GPS level accuracy of our smallest 0.4g tags.
 Nodes listen on the LifeTag frequency, recording time, signal strength, and digital ID, and transmit detections to CTT Base Stations.
 By plotting signal strengths across a grid of Nodes, very accurate positioning can be resolved.
-With high transmission frequency, accurate tracks of very small animals can be collected over many months or years.
+With high transmission frequency, accurate tracks of very small animals can be collected over days, weeks, months or years.

 The CTT Locator works in conjunction with your smart phone to help you locate tags in the field.
-This completely digital system not only shows you what tags are in range, but a precise signal strength is also provided.
+This pure digital system not only shows you what tags are in range, but a precise signal strength of the tag being tracked.
 This allows researchers to enter the field, locate animals, and log the entire session right in their smart phone.
 The CTT Locator contains a mobile web application that works with nearly every smartphone.